 Creating shows for preschoolers is my “thing”.
 I dare say that I have a “secret sauce” that I put forth in all my shows.
-This enables me to immerse myself in this age group and create something that they will not only LOVE but learn from.
-Well, I met my match when it comes to creating travel experiences that kids LOVE and learn from – – Meet Kate, my new best friend from Firenze, Italy.
+This enables me to immerse myself in this age group and create something they will not only LOVE but learn from.
+Well, I met my match when it comes to creating travel experiences that kids LOVE and learn from – – Meet Kate, my wickedly smart friend from Firenze.

 Kate Collins-Manetti had formed Buongiorno Principessa

 so that “we can all experience Italy with the feeling that we are each someone’s special princess”.

 To say Kate knows the best restaurants, hot spots, guides and secret itineraries throughout Italy is just the beginning.

 This Colorado native has been living in the heart of Tuscany for almost 20 years and has certainly done her homework on the subject.

 Those who know me have heard about our incredible family trips to Italy and I really can’t take the credit.
 It all belongs to Kate.
 So I asked the Queen of Italian travel to share her Top 6 Tips for traveling with kids 10 and under in Italy.

 Kids can’t tour like adults.
 You’ll all have more fun if you back off the touring and leave time to relax at a nice park, stop for gelato breaks etc.